 Stage 1: Preselection

-In all of the four scientific disciplines supported by the Anniversary Fund, expert panels preselect proposals (stage 1) based on different criteria (e.g. priority of the research topic, quality of the research proposal).
+An expert panel preselects proposals (stage 1) based on different criteria (e.g. priority of the research topic, quality of the research proposal).
 Once each proposal has been reviewed on its own, the expert panel meets to discuss and compare all proposals.
 The goal is to apply objective criteria to preselect applications that qualify for a peer review.

-If expert panels reject proposals at this stage, applicants are notified in writing in a timely fashion to allow them to plan their research projects accordingly.
+If the expert panel rejects proposals at this stage, applicants are notified in writing in a timely fashion to allow them to plan their research projects accordingly.

 Stage 2: Scientific peer review

 Scientific peer reviews (stage 2) provide the key basis for our funding decisions.
 Expert reviewers fill out a structured review form, evaluating “research priority,” “research quality,” “methodology” and “research team qualification.”
 They assign scores to these four criteria and have to reasonably justify the scores.

 In selecting reviewers in close cooperation with the expert panel, the Anniversary Fund strives to achieve a reasonable balance between Austrian and foreign experts.

 A single blind procedure – a method commonly used to assess research proposals – is applied to both preselection by the expert panel (stage 1) and scientific peer reviews (stage 2).

 Scientific reviews by qualified experts provide the key basis of our funding decisions.
 They are invaluable in helping the Anniversary Fund make funding decisions with maximum impact.